rinjugatla/BepInEx.rcon/README.md

 This library does not ship with commands but is intended to be used as a dependency for other plugins.

-Add a reference to `rcon.dll` to your own project
+Add a reference to `Rcon.dll` to your own project

 ### Adding a command